LADI-Dataset/ladi-overview/README.md

 ## Citations

 ### LADI v2
-If you use the LADI v2 dataset or classifiers, please cite the following:
+If you use the LADI v2 dataset or classifiers, please cite [our paper](https://arxiv.org/abs/2406.02780):

 ```tex
 @misc{ladi_v2,